melsman/mlkit/doc/arm64-compiler.md

 The bootstrap recipes use the installed MLKit's own Basis library, cached objects, and matching runtime.
 They ignore the checkout's `SML_LIB` for that step; subsequent ARM64 compilation uses it normally.
-No X64 runtime archives or `DARWIN_NATIVE=0` configuration are needed in the checkout.
 Keep `SML_LIB` pointing at the checkout when running the resulting native compiler.

 Use `MLKIT_BOOTSTRAP=/path/to/mlkit` to select another host compiler.
 If that